FabricMC/fabric-docs/develop/getting-started/using-the-ide.md

 ---
 title: IDE Tips and Tricks
-description: Useful information to handle and traverse your Project using the IDE efficienctly.
+description: Useful information to handle and traverse your Project using the IDE efficiently.
 authors:
     - JR1811
 ---